FeverLab logo Click to read about the image

 4. Thermogradient setup

 In all the setups, experiments are conducted at a tightly controlled ambient temperature (or range of ambient temperatures, in the case of the thermogradient setup).
 Neutral ambient temperatures for common species of small laboratory animals have been determined for each setup (see the descriptions below).
-Why the same animal has a different neutral ambient temperature in each setup, and how we determine the zone of thermal neutrality, is explained in the following paper.
-A basic concept of thermoneutrality is presented in this chapter.
-Dramatic examples of how ambient temperature affects the thermal response to different substances can be found in these papers.
+Why the same animal has a different neutral ambient temperature in each setup, and how we determine the zone of thermal neutrality, is explained in the following paper:

 In all our setups, we use multiple animals (typically six to eight) at the same time.